indian-chutney/kavach-web-extension/README.md

 pt.2

-- [ ] figure out difference in indexedDb and webpack bundling
+- [x] figure out difference in indexedDb and webpack bundling
+- [x] pack nodemodules in bundle using webpack
+- [ ] run a bg script to download model in indexedDb.
-- [ ] content-script with nsfw-js
+- [ ] content-script for making images blur (upto 10-20 images).
 - [ ] figure out optimizations.